Photos by Cheryl Landes

 After leaving the barn, you’ll pass a Santa playing a piano and another Santa riding an antique tractor dressed in lights.
 And there are more colorful lights along the road as you make a sharp left turn to the end of the display.

-The Pastega Christmas Light Display started 31 years ago by Mario Pastega, the owner of the Pepsi Bottling Plant.
+Mario Pastega, the owner of the Pepsi Bottling Plant, started the Pastega Christmas Light Display in 1981.
 When he was alive, he hosted the drive-through display every year at the plant.
 Since his death in 2012, volunteers have carried on the tradition at the fairgrounds.

-The display is open nightly the day after Thanksgiving through New Year’s Day, 5-10 p.m.
+The display is open nightly November 24 through December 31, 5-10 p.m.
 Admission is a donation of one can of food for the local food bank.
 Collection bins are located just before you enter the “12 Days of Christmas” display.

-For more information, visit the Pastega Christmas Light Display’s webpage.
+For more information, visit the Pastega Christmas Light Display’s website.